Switch to the Accessible Technology calendar.

 Video recordings and links to resources are available on the Webinar Series Archives page.

-The next webinar in the Accessible Technology Webinar Series, Accessibilty in Procurement, is Wednesday, June 14th at 1:00pm.
-NOTE THE DATE CHANGE: This webinar was originally scheduled for June 7.
+The next webinar in the Accessible Technology Webinar Series, Accessibility in Procurement, is Wednesday, December 13th at 1:00pm.

 Terrill Thompson of UW-IT Accessible Technology Services and Lynn Magill of Procurement Services will explore strategies for addressing IT accessibility as part of the procurement process.
 The session will include instructions on how to read a Voluntary Product Accessibility Template (VPAT), a standard form that vendors often use to document the state of their products’ accessibility, and will include a live analysis of several example VPATs.
-Please forward this announcement to people in your department who are responsible for making IT procurement decisions.
+This is an especially good topic for folks who are responsible for making IT procurement decisions so please, spread the word!

 IT Accessibility Liaisons meetings